Blog

 Consumers are spending more time online, extending their trust across both global and local marketplaces in search of the best deals, leaving them more at risk of being targeted by bad actors.

-As more businesses begin to partake in commercial events such as Black Friday and Cyber Monday, the opportunities for bad actors to trick, scam and steal potential revenue and profits away from your brand, increase.
+As more businesses participate in commercial events such as Black Friday and Cyber Monday, the opportunities for bad actors to trick, scam, and steal potential revenue and profits away from your brand increase.

 Read on to learn why bad actors are so active during the Golden Quarter period and why the marketplace ecosystem is at the center of their efforts.